Ibadullah1997/selector-assignment-4/README.md

 # selector-assignment-4
-This is my fourth assignment of web &amp; app dev. course
+This is my fourth assignment of web &amp; app deve. course